SES-English-Drama/2022Winter_The-Million-Pound-Note/Playwright/Coordination/[FORMATTED]script-coarse_ver7.md

 Withdrawal: Everything on the stage
 Resetting: idk

-## Act 5.
+## Act 3.
 Henry got to know Locke and they became good friends.

-### Scene 1.
-Hotel receptionist leads Adams into the lobby, while Locke is signing his name at the counter, with hotel manager standing beside him.
+### Hotel receptionist leads Adams into the lobby, while Locke is signing his name at the counter, with hotel manager standing beside him.

+### Stage Properties: A desk, with pen and paper on it, on one side of the stage (representing the reception desk of the hotel lobby), and a table, with food and drinks (if possible), on the opposite side (representing the restaurant).

 Actors: Henry Adams, Receptionist, Manager, Locke, Narrator

-Receptionist: <font color=grey>*(To Henry Adams)*</font> Welcome to Bumbles.
-The manager is expecting you. <font color=grey>*(To manager)*</font> This is Mr. Henry Adams.

-Manager: Adams?
-Did you say Adams!

-Henry Adams: That’s right.

-Manager: <font color=grey>*(Awkwardly)*</font> Oh, Mr. Adams, I am awfully sorry.
-There’s been the most unfortunate misunderstanding.
-Sign your name on the register, please.

-Henry Adams: What’s going on?

-Narrator: The hotel staff has mistaken Locke, a dumb man with shocking strength, for Adams.
+N.: The hotel staff has mistaken Locke, a dumb man with shocking strength, for Adams.
 Locke was reluctant to leave, and the hotel staff decides to call the police.

 Locke: <font color=grey>*(Frowns, glares at Manager aggressively)*</font>